 30 Days as a Vegetarian

-Anyone who knows me, already knows that I basically love 4 things: eating, puppies, BeyoncĂ©, and bacon.
+Anyone who knows me, already knows that I basically love 4 things: eating, puppies, Beyoncé, and bacon.
 It’s a simple list but that’s the direct line to my heart.
+As eating is high up on that list, eating a vegetarian diet was always something that crossed my mind due to the many health benefits.

 But I also love bacon.

-Then, my newly vegan coworker asked me why I didn’t just start trying it out… I thought, “Why not, indeed?”
+Then, my newly vegan coworker asked me why I didn’t just start trying out veganism… I thought, “Why not, indeed?”

 So I did.
 My impulsive little self went to the grocery store and picked up a few things that would last me a couple of days.
 And so it started.

-Initially, it was all for fun to be honest.
+Initially, it was all for fun, to be honest.
 I love trying new life experiments.
-And figured I’d do it for about a week.
+And I figured I’d do it for about a week.
 Then I’d finish just in time for me to brunch on a plate of bacon.
 (See above for what I had planned).

 But a week came and went.
 And I suddenly found myself at 10 days.
 So why not go a full 30?